Circle K International: History

 At the International Convention in 1987, the delegates approved the use of the initials CKI as an official name of the organization.
 That same year, Kiwanis International voted to allow women into Kiwanis clubs.
 Key Club had gone co-ed in 1977.

 As of the end of 2005, membership consisted of over 13,250 college students in 17 nations around the world.
 Most of the Circle K membership currently resides in North America, in 30 Districts recognized by Kiwanis International.
 Twenty-seven districts are entirely within the United States, while three districts are international representing Canada and the Caribbean.
 These three Districts are the Pacific Northwest (made up of Oregon, Idaho, Washington, and the Canadian province of British Columbia and Yukon Territory), Western Canada (Alberta and Manitoba), and Eastern Canada and the Caribbean.
 Districts-in-Formation exist in Eastern Canada, Central and South America, Australia, and the Pacific Rim.

 Circle K International celebrated its 50th anniversary at the 2005 International Convention in Greensboro, North Carolina.
 The International Convention's theme was, "CKI's 50th Anniversary: 50 Never Looked So Good".

-In 2020, due to the COVID-19 pandemic in the United States, the 2019-2020 International Board announced on April 22, 2020 that the upcoming convention in Las Vegas was canceled.
+In 2020, due to the COVID-19 pandemic in the United States, the 2019-2020 International Board announced on April 22, 2020, that the upcoming convention in Las Vegas was canceled.
 The event was rescheduled for July 18, 2020 - July 19, 2020 as the organization's first free virtual conference and had over 955 registered attendees.
-The International Council convened for a virtual meeting on July 21, 2020 to elect officers for the International Board and to consider amendments to the policy code.
+The International Council convened for a virtual meeting on July 21, 2020, to elect officers for the International Board and to consider amendments to the policy code.
 In June 2021, due to the continued threat of the pandemic, CKI members were invited to the Kiwanis Education & Leadership Conference in Salt Lake City, Utah instead of holding their own International Convention.
 Once again, the International Council convened for a meeting to elect officers for the International Board and to consider amendments to the policy code instead of holding the traditional full House of Delegates.

 International Conventions (CKIx)

 Governance

 CKI operates on a three-tiered system similar to Kiwanis International and Key Club International.
 The International Board oversees organizational policy, growth and international expansion.
 The International Board is elected at the International Convention held in a different city each summer.
-The CKI Board is composed of an International President, Vice-President, and eight trustees who represent assigned districts.
-The International Board meets in-person a minimum of four times per year.
+The CKI Board is composed of an International President, Vice-President, and five trustees who represent assigned districts.
+The International Board meets in-person in July of each service year upon being elected for the annual CKI International Board Trainer.